Evaluation by organoleptic, microscopic, physical, chemical and biological methods and properties.

 Evaluation by organoleptic, microscopic, physical, chemical, and biological methods and properties is a comprehensive approach used in the quality assessment of drugs, particularly those of natural origin.
 These methods involve the assessment of various characteristics, ranging from sensory properties to biochemical composition, to ensure the identity, purity, and quality of medicinal substances.
 Let’s delve into a detailed note on each of these evaluation methods:

-1. Organoleptic Evaluation:
+1. Organoleptic Evaluation

-Definition: Organoleptic evaluation involves the sensory assessment of drugs based on their physical properties, such as appearance, color, odor, taste, and texture.
+Organoleptic evaluation involves the sensory assessment of drugs based on their physical properties, such as appearance, color, odor, taste, and texture.

 Methods: Trained evaluators use their senses (sight, smell, taste, touch) to detect any deviations from the expected characteristics.